What you need to know about Exchange 2013 and Office 365

 - Step 2: Evaluate the bandwidth and network requirements

-When migrating from Exchange 2019 to Office 365, it's important to take into account the bandwidth and network requirements of the migration operation.
+When you migrate Exchange 2019 to Office 365, it's important to take into account the bandwidth and network requirements of the migration operation.
 The amount of bandwidth and network resources required depends on the number of mailboxes being migrated, the size of the mailboxes, and the migration method being used.

 - Internet bandwidth: The migration requires a reliable and fast internet connection to transfer the data from the on-premises Exchange environment to Office 365.
 See bandwidth requirements for Office 365 migration.